-The level of discount varies depending on the value of products dispensed by a pharmacy in a given month.
-Currently the average level of discount is approximately 8%.
-It is possible to work out from the deduction scale in Part V of the Drug Tariff what the deduction rate will be for a given value of standard discount rate products dispensed (the value of zero discount rated products dispensed is not considered when calculating the discount deduction rate).
+It is possible to work out from the DDS (Part V of the Drug Tariff) what the deduction rate will be for a given value of standard discount rate products dispensed (the value of zero discount-rated products dispensed is not considered when calculating the discount deduction rate).
 Currently the average level of discount deduction across all products is approximately 8%.

 Click on a heading below to reveal more information.

-Cold-chain storage item: The products SPC (available here) must state that the product must be stored at 2 – 8°C prior to dispensing.
-Products which require cold-chain storage after re-constitution in the pharmacy are not eligible for the group listing under cold chain storage
+- Cold Chain Storage (ALL): To qualify, a products’ SPC must state that it requires storage in a refrigerator at 2 – 8°C. Products which require cold-chain storage after re-constitution in the pharmacy are not eligible for the group listing under cold chain storage

-– the manufacturer(s), AAH and Alliance do not offer a discount
+– the manufacturer(s), AAH and Alliance do not offer pharmacy contractors a discount;

 To make a request for a product to be considered for the list, please contact the PSNC Dispensing and Supply Team.
 We will investigate whether the product meets the new criteria and make an application to the Department of Health and Social Care for the product to be listed as appropriate.

-Information on dispensing volume and NIC can be found in the Prescription Cost Analysis (PCA).
+Information on dispensing volumes and NIC can be found in the Prescription Cost Analysis (PCA).

 Click on a question below to reveal the answer.

-Q. Can I endorse ‘DND' to claim exemption from discount deduction for unlicensed medicines?
+Q. Can I endorse ‘ZD’/‘DNG'/’DND’ to claim exemption from discount deduction for unlicensed medicines?

 The ‘ZD’/‘DNG’/’DND’ endorsements are no longer in use as exemption from discount deduction is now automatically applied by the NHSBSA.
 Any ‘ZD’/‘DNG’/’DND’ endorsement will be ignored by the NHSBSA during processing.
-All unlicensed medicines not listed in Part VIIIB where the product has been sourced from a supplier holding a MHRA specials or importers licence are automatically eligible to be exempt from the discount deduction scale.
+All unlicensed medicines not listed in Part VIIIB of the Drug Tariff where the product has been sourced from a supplier holding a MHRA specials or importers licence are automatically exempt from the discount deduction.
 Please see the unlicensed specials and imports page for further information.

-Q. Are appliances eligible to be added to the list?
+Q. Are appliances eligible to be added to the DND list?

 Q. Are borderline substances eligible to be added to the list?

-Borderline substances are no longer automatically added to the list, and will need to fall under one of the above groups.
+Borderline substances (ACBS) are no longer automatically added to the list, and will need to meet the DND eligibility criteria listed above.

-The Department of Health and Social Care published the proposed criteria in their consultation on this issue.
+The DHSC published the proposed criteria in their consultation document on this issue.
 The criteria is intended to reflect those classes of product that require special handling by wholesalers and therefore which have additional supply chain costs.
 Click on the links below to view the Department of Health and Social Care consultation on this issue and the PSNC Response: